 All extra-curricular clubs are fully inclusive and if necessary, school will make additional arrangements.
 We have a breakfast club, Zig Zags that is available for all.
 As part of our inclusive curriculum, all school trips (including the residential trip) are available to all pupils, with any extra SEND provision being made where applicable.

-How have we made
+How have we made this school accessible to children with SEND?
+(Including after school clubs etc...)

-this school

-accessible to

-children with SEND?

-(Including after

-school clubs etc...)

 How do we assess and evaluate the provision that has been arranged for your child and the progress that they are making?
 Where can you find our SEND policy(s) and what is the role of the Governors?

-Registers and evaluations are completed by all staff leading additional intervention support groups.
+Registers and evaluations are completed by all statt leading additional intervention support groups.
+National curriculum outcomes are tracked using

-- National curriculum outcomes are tracked using O'Track and used to measure progress made by SEND pupils. - P-levels (currently being phased out) and Pre-Key Stage statements are used to measure progress for some SEND pupils. - Termly pupil progress meetings are held with the class teachers, Key Stage Leaders, Inclusion Manager and the Headteacher. - Edukey Provision Map is used to monitor provision across all year groups and outcomes are recorded. - Inclusion meetings and Annual Review Meetings are held for some SEND pupils. - Information is shared with parents at Parent's Evenings and through your child's annual report. - SEN Support Plans are shared with parents around specific targets.
+- National curriculum outcomes are tracked using Insight and used to measure progress made by SEND pupils. - Pre-Key Stage statements are used to measure progress for children working at very lower attainment. - Termly pupil progress meetings are held with the class teachers, Key Stage Leaders, Inclusion Manager and the Headteacher. - Edukey Provision Map is used to monitor provision, ensure that the graduated approach is documented across all year groups and outcomes are recorded. - Inclusion meetings and Annual Review Meetings are held for some children with SEND. - Information is shared with parents at Parent's Evenings and through your child's annual report. - SEN Support Plans and reviews are shared with parents 3 times per year.